matteobaldassin/expensesTracker/README.md

 ## TO DO LIST

-- Tira su backend
+- improve json format in GET response
-- Connessione a Database MySQL
+- implement good POST method

 ### Useful links